supperchong/algorithm/README.md

 The way to login in referred to the official extension [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode).

 -   leetcode.com support github and cookie login.
--   leetcode-cn.com support account,github and cookie login.
+-   leetcode.cn support account,github and cookie login.

 ## Test in the file